hmrc/sole-trader-identification-frontend/TestREADME.md

 ---
 Stubs retrieving the result from the Nino Identity Verification Service.
 The Stub Nino IV journey feature switch will need to be enabled.

+The stub bypasses the whole Nino Verification flow.

 #### Request:
 A valid Nino Verification journeyId must be sent in the URI